If You Ever Stop Loving Me

 "If You Ever Stop Loving Me" is a song by Bob DiPiero, Rivers Rutherford and Tom Shapiro and recorded by American country music duo Montgomery Gentry.
 It was released in February 2004 as the first single to the duo's 2004 album You Do Your Thing.
 The song became their first number one single on the US Billboard Hot Country Songs charts.
-It also was their biggest crossover hit on the Billboard Hot 100, where it reached number 30.
+It also was their biggest hit on the Billboard Hot 100, where it reached number 30.

 Content

 The narrator is a man who experienced tough experiences in life, but as long as his significant other stays with him he can handle anything.

 Critical reception

 Billboard magazine reviewed the song favorably saying that Gentry delivers a "solid performance that is full of personality."
 The production was reviewed as "an edgy, groove-laden framework, punctuating the duo's gutsy performance with crunchy guitars and driving production."

 Music video

-The music video was directed by Trey Fanjoy and premiered in early 2004.
+The music video was directed by Trey Fanjoy, and premiered on CMT on February 18, 2004.